The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Sample Selection and Properties

 \subsection{The wide-area \emph{JWST} sample}

-Our wide-area \emph{JWST} sample was drawn from 15 independent publicly-available \emph{JWST} imaging datasets within $11$ extragalactic fields, covering an on-sky area of $\simeq 320 \, \mathrm{arcmin}^2$.
-A list of these fields, including the proposal ID and PI name of each dataset is given in Appendix \ref{appendix:datasets} (Table \ref{tab: surveys}).
-We also include references to the relevant survey paper, ancillary data and lensing maps where applicable.
-With the exception of NGDEEP, JADES and UNCOVER-South, all of the datasets presented here are the same as those described in \citet{mcleod2023}; we refer interested readers to Section 2 of \citet{mcleod2023} for a detailed description of the datasets in common.
+Our wide-area \emph{JWST} sample was drawn from $15$ independent publicly-available \emph{JWST} imaging datasets within $11$ extragalactic fields, covering an on-sky area of $\simeq 320 \, \mathrm{arcmin}^2$.
+A list of these fields, including the proposal ID and the PI name of each dataset is given in Appendix \ref{appendix:datasets} (table \ref{tab: surveys}).
+We also include references to the relevant survey paper, ancillary data, and lensing maps where applicable.
+With the exception of NGDEEP, JADES, and UNCOVER-South, all of the datasets presented here are the same as those described in \citet{mcleod2024}; we refer interested readers to Section 2 of \citet{mcleod2024} for a detailed description of the datasets in common.

-Our inclusion of three new fields yields a further $53$ sources compared to the \citet{mcleod2023} sample.
-We have identified nine galaxy candidates at $z\geq9$ in our latest reduction of the NGDEEP observations \citep{Bagley2023} (see below for candidate selection details).
-The NGDEEP dataset covers the \textit{HST} UDF parallel 2 field, with another NIRCam module covering an adjacent area contained within the GOODS-South CANDELS footprint; we therefore supplemented the NGDEEP NIRCam imaging with the ACS F435W, F606W, F775W, F814W and F850LP imaging released as part of the Hubble Legacy Fields \citep{Illingworth2013, Whitaker2019}.
+Our inclusion of three new fields yields a further $50$ sources compared to the \citet{mcleod2024} sample.
+We have identified $9$ galaxy candidates at $z\geq9$ in our latest reduction of the NGDEEP observations \citep{Bagley2023} (see below for candidate selection details).
+The NGDEEP dataset covers the \textit{HST} UDF parallel 2 field \citep{oesch2007, bouwens2011, ellis2013}, with another NIRCam module covering an adjacent area contained within the GOODS-South CANDELS footprint; therefore, we supplemented the NGDEEP NIRCam imaging with the ACS F435W, F606W, F775W, F814W and F850LP imaging released as part of the Hubble Legacy Fields \citep{Illingworth2013, Whitaker2019}.
 We also included data from the first data release of the \emph{JWST} Advanced Deep Extragalactic Survey (JADES, \citealt{eisenstein2023})\footnote{Accessed via https://archive.stsci.edu/hlsp/jades}.
-The first data release \citep{Rieke2023} covers the `deep' portion of the imaging across an area of $\simeq 25 \ \mathrm{arcmin}^2$, from which we have selected a further $29$ $z\geq9$ galaxy candidates.
-Finally, we include $15$ $z>9$ candidates that were found in the $\simeq25$ arcmin$^2$ of UNCOVER-South.
+The first data release \citep{Rieke2023} covers the `deep' portion of the imaging across an area of $\simeq 25 \ \mathrm{arcmin}^2$, from which we have selected a further $27$ $z\geq9$ galaxy candidates.
+Finally, we include $14$ $z>9$ candidates that were found in the $\simeq25$ arcmin$^2$ of UNCOVER-South.
+The coordinates, $z_{\mathrm{phot}}$ and $M_{\mathrm{UV}}$ for these new candidates are given in Table \ref{tab: extrafieldobjects}.